antononcube/Raku-Graph/README-work.md

   - [X] DONE Creation from another graph.
   - [ ] TODO Ingest vertexes and edges of another `Graph` object
   - [ ] TODO Comparison: `eqv` and `ne`.
-- [ ] TODO Disjoint graphs
+- [X] DONE Disjoint graphs
   - The graphs can be disjoint as long as the components have edges.
-  - I.e. the class `Graph` does not support "lone vertices."
+  - Related, the class `Graph` does supports "lone vertices."
+    - They have empty adjacency values.
 - [ ] TODO Vertexes
   - [X] DONE Vertex list
   - [X] DONE Vertex count